Instruments

 General Taylor

-The General is my second and more bad-assed guitar, a Taylor 210, purchased for a Solstice present in December of 2010 thanks to a surprise bonus at work!
+The General is my second and most bad-assed guitar, a Taylor 210, purchased for a Solstice present in December of 2010 thanks to a surprise bonus at work!
 I love Ragamuffin to bits, but I felt ready for a more serious instrument–and the General is that in spades.
 It’s really kind of amazing how much more of a voice he’s got on him, enough that when I got him into the house, Dara kept miming her bouzouki Kohaku going “GRR”.
 Muahaha.

 Hwesta